katcipis/sophia/notes/books/seven-concurrency.md

 OMG, Clojure only gets better.
 They have a **agent** concept that is not an agent at all.
-It is basically the same thing as a atom, the only diference is that the swap function is called **send** and the execution of the send function will be serialized with all other send calls for that agent (instead of the optmistic try again loop model of the atom swap)
+It is basically the same thing as a atom, the only difference is that the swap function is called **send** and the execution of the send function will be serialized with all other send calls for that agent (instead of the optimistic try again loop model of the atom swap)

 It happens on a thread pool, or you can choose to create one just